kryptokrona/kryptokrona-docs/docs/guides/mining/Using-Termux.md

 3. Run `pkg upgrade -y`
 4. Run `pkg install git cmake libuv clang nano -y`
 5. Run `git clone --single-branch https://github.com/SoreGums/ninjarig`
+  - Had to alter the original, hence why pulling from SoreGums' repo instead of primary repo.
+The part removed doesn't work on Android.
+All credit for NinjaRig is to be directed to [bogdanadnan](https://github.com/turtlecoin/ninjarig).
+The change is to do with contacting a server to get new details about donate info.
+Check the [commit history](https://github.com/SoreGums/ninjarig) if you want to [know exactly](https://github.com/SoreGums/ninjarig/commit/a191cab94687629e535e0fc5d1c9a720a76a1031) what is different, else just clone and go, sheesh - SoreGums
 6. Run `cd ninjarig`
 7. Run `mkdir build && cd build`
 8. Run `cmake .. -DWITH_HTTPD=OFF -DWITH_TLS=OFF -DWITH_OPENCL=OFF -DWITH_CUDA=OFF -DCMAKE_BUILD_TYPE=Release`